BLACK FACES IN GREEN SPACES

 They used their knowledge of the forests to survive and often to escape.
 Many runaway slaves hid in the forests and even established colonies in the woods of many southern states.

-In the 1900s, Black people made up 25% of the forest sector workforce, and during the Great Depression, young Black men carried out much-needed conservation work on national forests and other public lands.
+In the 1900s, Black people made up 25% of the forest sector workforce, and during the Great Depression, young Black men carried out much needed conservation work on national forests and other public lands.

-After WWII and during the height of the American segregation era, Black students were dissuaded from considering careers in agriculture.
+After WWII and during the height of the American segregation era, Black students were dissuaded from considering careers in forestry and agriculture.
 Today, the forest sector continues to struggle with workforce diversity, as a recent U.S. Census Survey found that less than 3% of foresters and conservation scientists identify as African American.

 “The Sustainable Forestry Initiative is committed to provide all young people with opportunities to advance their skills, networks, and careers, so they can contribute to nature-based solutions in the forest and conservation sector.